SAFETY

 How Can You Tell What Food Products Contain Caramel Color?

-Simply look at the ingredients list on the package.
-Every food that contains added color is required to list it on the label either by name such as “caramel color” or by a phrase such as “artificial color” or “color added.”
-(By the way, the terms “artificial color” and “color added” don’t necessarily mean that caramel coloring is present in a food.
-A variety of other color ingredients also are commonly used in food, and may have been incorporated.)
+You can find out if caramel color is used in a food or beverage by simply looking at the ingredients list on the package.
+Every food that contains added color is required to list it on the label either by name, such as “caramel color,” or by a phrase, such as “artificial color” or “color added.”
+(The terms “artificial color” and “color added” don’t necessarily mean that caramel coloring is present in a food.
+A variety of other color ingredients are also commonly used in food, and may have been incorporated.)

 © ITCA.
 All rights reserved.